 I trust readers will excuse the personal nature of this blog post, but I felt it was important to mark the end of my PhD journey with a short piece.
 All rites of passage merit acknowledgement, and this one is no exception.

-Secondly, I should add that I have been immensely lucky to be awarded a scholarship by the University of Hull, and I will always be grateful to this brilliant institution for the opportunity this afforded me.
+Secondly, I should add that I was immensely lucky to be awarded a scholarship by the University of Hull, and I will always be grateful to this brilliant institution for the opportunity this has afforded me.
 Without the university’s financial assistance, I doubt I would have been able to invest the necessary study time to conduct my research successfully.
 Yet, in this journey I have met some incredible people who have financed their PhD through their own work, and who even look after their families at the same time.
-My admiration has no limits, and to all of you who currently are, or have been, in that situation I say: I take my hat off to you, for you are superheroes.
+My admiration has no limits, and to all of you who currently are, or have been, in that situation I say: I take my hat off to you, for you are superheroes!

 A small handful of you have told me over the past couple of years that you have been mulling over the idea of embarking on a similar journey yourselves.
 The PhD is like a marathon in which you compete against your own limits of commitment and resilience.
 It is a life-changing experience from which you are unlikely to emerge entirely unscathed.
 But if, like me, you love your field of work, believe in the importance of good research, and know in your heart that your priority is to make a difference through knowledge, then you too should enter the race.
 I look forward to greeting you on the other side.